Sea of Solitude: Development

 Sea of Solitude focuses on loneliness, and during development, Jo-Mei hoped to reach an audience that understood the game's message and would feel less lonely after playing.
 At E3 2018, Geppert said that the idea that "When humans become lonely, they become monsters" was the core of the plot.
 To ensure the game's themes surrounding mental health were handled appropriately, Geppert consulted with Russ Pitts, a former game journalist who founded Take This, an organization that works to educate about mental health issues within the game industry.
 During development, everyone in the studio shared their experiences with loneliness with each other, to allow the story to account for multiple perspectives on it.
 The game attempts to display different types and manifestations of loneliness experienced by people, while also showing the emotions that come because of it and how others react to their struggle.
 Despite the game's heavy subject matter, Geppert hoped that the story's progression would uplift and inspire empowerment in the player.
 The game's setting is based on Berlin, Geppert's hometown.

 Kay, the protagonist of the game, was modeled after Geppert and inspired by Geppert's negative experiences following a breakup in 2013.
 In the game, it is established that Kay is close to her family, despite feeling alone, a choice incorporated to show that loneliness could be experienced by someone if they were surrounded by their loved ones.
 Kay's design depicts her covered in black fur.
 When designing Kay, Geppert imagined scribbling on paper to release frustration.
 Kay's loneliness transforms her into a monster, a metaphor for the mental health issues caused by loneliness in humans.
 Horror movies such as Jaws (1975) inspired the game's other sea monsters, who represent different types of loneliness made apparent in their designs and actions.
 Geppert intended for every monster in the game to represent a figure from Kay's life–such as her family members, and used them as a metaphor for the way mentally ill people are stigmatized in real life.
 As well as voicing Kay, Miriam Jud served as the lead animator for Sea of Solitude.
 Geppert described the art style and tone of Sea of Solitude as "a mixture between Studio Ghibli and Silent Hill".
-She explained that the visual style was inspired by her passion for manga, particularly the visuals of Ghibli, whereas games such as Silent Hill inspired the game's horror elemants.
+She explained that the visual style was inspired by her passion for manga, particularly the visuals of Ghibli, whereas games such as Silent Hill inspired the game's horror elements.
 She also credited her previous work as a comic book artist as in inspiration for the art style, as it inspired her to translate 2D art styles into a 3D space.
 The game's environmental changes to mirror Kay's emotions; such as water elevation levels and weather.